 Meaning

-The message behind “I know the world is filled with troubles and many injustices.
+In the quote “I know the world is filled with troubles and many injustices.
 But reality is as beautiful as it is ugly.
 I think it is just as important to sing about beautiful mornings as it is to talk about slums.
-I just couldn’t write anything without hope in it.” revolves around life.
-It suggests that every moment carries its own meaning, making it relatable to many people's experiences.
+I just couldn’t write anything without hope in it.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.

 Theme